 What is insurance, and why do we have it?
 Insurance is a means of financial protection when you have suffered a loss.
 So, if there is a catastrophic event that results in considerable damage to your home, you need the confidence of having chosen a financially stable insurance company or “carrier” that can pay your claims and allow you to make the necessary repairs or rebuild your home and make you whole again.
 It’s not to make you better than you were before, but insurance is to return you to the state where you were or as close as possible before the catastrophic event occurred.
-That's why Fulshear Insurance® is the preferred choice for your insurance agency in Fulshear, TX.
+That's why Fulshear Insurance® is the preferred insurance agency for your homeowners insurance protection in Fulshear, TX.

 Homeowners insurance typically covers your home, the other structures on the property, personal property inside the home such as furniture, appliances, clothing, and home décor from a variety of perils including windstorms, fire and theft.
 Even though we can’t predict a loss, we can put measures in place to protect ourselves from that loss.

 The Dwelling Coverage amount listed on your insurance policy is the reconstruction cost for your home and may vary greatly from the market value of your home.
 The dwelling coverage is not the price you paid for your home.
 It doesn’t have anything to do with the Market Value of your home or the Tax Value of your home.
 The dwelling coverage is made up of the cost to remove debris from a fire, tornado, etc, remove the slab if necessary, regrade the land, and rebuild your home as close to what it was before the catastrophic event occurred.
 The dwelling coverage amount is determined by the carrier using an Insurance to Value Index developed by Marshall & Swift/Boeckh (MSB).
 The dwelling coverage amount may vary from carrier to carrier, but overall, it’s the index most often used by insurance companies to determine the cost of removing debris, preparing the land and rebuilding your home.